alexhippo/static-node-and-express-portfolio/README.md

 This project demonstrates server-side Javascript with Node.js and Express through a portfolio site for a web developer (me!).
 The site contains a modern landing page, an About page, and a series of project pages which show details of the last five Treehouse Techdegree projects I have worked on.
 This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

+## Customised styles
+The following styles were changed from the original project:
+    - changed Heading and `p` font to Rubik
+    - changed Link font to Roboto Mono

 ## Getting started
 ### Downloading
 Click on the 'Clone or download' button and select 'Download Zip.'